 If you are having a child using a donor, you should consider now if you would like the child to have genetic siblings using the same donor.
 As the child grows older, it can be comforting to have siblings that are genetically related.
 Here you can read about when and how much donor sperm to reserve for genetic siblings.

 On your journey towards becoming parents, it may be helpful to read personal stories from other people who are going through the same process as you.
 Visit our blog to see Cryos success stories.
-Read the story about how Karen and Cathrine became mothers to their son or the story about Pheobe and her wife who traveled to Denmark to have fertility treatment.

 What do other parents of donor children say?
 Here are a couple messages we have received from happy parents of Cryos donor children.